maxcan7/maxML/README.md

    * Execute the pipeline after installing: `python ./maxML/pipeline.py <path_to_yaml_config>`.
 It will:
      * Preprocess the data
      * Split the data into training and testing sets
-     * Train the linear and logistic regression models
+     * Train the linear or logistic regression models
      * Evaluate the models on the test set
      * Print the evaluation metrics
    * Alternatively, the maxML module can be used within a script or notebook: